jgraley/inferno-cpp2v/trunk/readme.txt

 Now you can build and run the self-tests using

-make tests
+make test

 It should report "ALL TESTS PASSED".
 To build without testing just go

 make

 To run the tests by hand go into test/ and use runtests.sh.
 Look at the script for usage instructions.

-Inferno also supports the Eclipse IDE (with CDT C++ tools plugin installed).
-There is a "standard makefile" C++ project in inferno-synth/tools (the files all begin with . so use ls -a).
-Note that this IDE integration is "unofficial" at present.
+If you want to see a graph, try e.g.

+./inferno.exe -itest/examples/add.cpp -gi | dotty -